Gruntfuggly/format-modified/README.md

 Override the default behaviour of only formatting modified parts of the file.
 This allows the extension to be used as a standard formatter using clang format, but allows the alternative configuration files to be used.

+`format-modified.showCurrentConfigurationFileInStatusBar`

+Normally the configuration file that will be used for the current file is shown in the status bar.
+If you want to hide it, set this to false. *Note: You can also right click on it to hide it, but you'll have to do it in every window.*

 ### Notes

 Using the **Format Modified: Set Configuration File** will update `format-modified.configurationFileMapping` your *Workspace settings*.
 Globs which match multiple files should be defined in your *User settings*.